catalogicsoftware/ngx-dynamic-dashboard-framework/README.md

 # Angular-4+-Dashboard-Framework

+> Note: This project is under heavy construction and is not intended for general production use yet.
+As such, we are not accepting bugs at the moment and documentation is quite lacking.

 This is an angular 4+ based dashboard framework that is inspired by JIRA's dashboard implementation and https://github.com/angular-dashboard-framework/angular-dashboard-framework

 The primary projects leveraged: